-\prettyref{tab:ablation_overall} highlights the importance of coupling the two modules in our approach.
-Detecting all dynamic objects (nearly achieving 100\% RR) in each scan would be challenging in a highly dynamic scenario.
-Simply stacking scans into a map would accumulate missed dynamic points over time, resulting in inferior RR performance for the \textit{front-end only} method.
-However, the \textit{back-end only} method is also limited for massive dynamic points in scans.
-When dynamic objects are highly concentrated, many dynamic objects may be beyond the end of rays when approximating the ray-tracing process.
-Consequently, the back-end module would falsely preserve many dynamic points after optimization.
+{\textbf{Front-end and back-end coupling:}} The importance of coupling the front-end and back-end is highlighted in \prettyref{tab:ablation_overall}.
+Achieving near 100\% RR by detecting all dynamic objects in each scan is difficult in highly dynamic scenarios.
+Simply stacking scans into a map can lead to the accumulation of dynamic points misclassified as static, resulting in inferior RR performance for \textit{front-end only}.
+On the other hand, \textit{back-end only}’s performance also degrades when there are many dynamic points in the scan.
+This is because many dynamic objects may be beyond the end of rays during the approximation of ray tracing, leading to the back-end’s incorrect preservation of dynamic points.